22 stable releases

 Overview

-monorail is internally driven by two things:
+monorail is internally driven by three things:

 1. A graph representation of your repository, built from a list of target entries and each target's uses list.